Warnings for Invokamet

 Carcinogenicity was evaluated in 2-year studies conducted in CD1 mice and Sprague-Dawley rats.
 Canagliflozin did not increase the incidence of tumors in mice dosed at 10, 30, or 100 mg/kg (less than or equal to 14 times exposure from a 300 mg clinical dose).

 Testicular Leydig cell tumors, considered secondary to increased luteinizing hormone (LH), increased significantly in male rats at all doses tested (10, 30, and 100 mg/kg).
-In a 12-week clinical study, LH did not increase in males treated with canagliflozin.
+In a 12-week clinical trial, LH did not increase in males treated with canagliflozin.

 Renal tubular adenoma and carcinoma increased significantly in male and female rats dosed at 100 mg/kg, or approximately 12-times exposure from a 300 mg clinical dose.
 Also, adrenal pheochromocytoma increased significantly in males and numerically in females dosed at 100 mg/kg.
 Carbohydrate malabsorption associated with high doses of canagliflozin was considered a necessary proximal event in the emergence of renal and adrenal tumors in rats.
-Clinical studies have not demonstrated carbohydrate malabsorption in humans at canagliflozin doses of up to 2-times the recommended clinical dose of 300 mg.
+Clinical trials have not demonstrated carbohydrate malabsorption in humans at canagliflozin doses of up to 2-times the recommended clinical dose of 300 mg.

 Mutagenesis